-C. FOLLOW-UP IN CASES OF NEEDS IMPROVEMENT OR UNSATISFACTORY RATINGS

-Faculty members who receive notice from the chief academic officer that they have received ratings of "needs improvement" or "unsatisfactory" must develop a plan of improvement and submit the plan to the department head within 30 days of receipt of the fully executed Annual Review Form (as described in Part II.B.9 of this manual).
+C. FOLLOW-UP IN CASES OF RATINGS OF FALLS SHORT OF MEETING EXPECTATIONS FOR RANK OR FALLS FAR SHORT OF MEETING EXPECTATIONS FOR RANK meeting expectations for rank" must develop a plan of improvement and submit the plan to the department head within 30 days of receipt of the fully executed Annual Review Form (as described in Part II.B.9 of this manual).
 The faculty member has the responsibility of developing a written response for each area needing attention in the Annual Review Form, including the goals and benchmarks for improvement and the resources, if any, to be allocated for this purpose.
 The faculty member will follow up on this plan at subsequent annual reviews.